 Students may cancel their course work at any time in any manner (email preferred).
 Students who cancel within five (5) business days of signing the Enrollment Agreement will receive a full refund of all monies paid.
 Students who cancel enrollment after five (5) business days will be refunded only tuition according to the table below.
-The \$50 Application Fee or \$40 Readmission fee will not be refunded.
 Refunds are made on a course by course basis.
-Refunds shall be made within 30 days of the date that the University determines that the student has withdrawn.
+Fees will not be refunded after the first five business days.
+Refunds shall be made within 30 days of the date that the University determines that the student has withdrawn by the original method of payment.

 Tuition will be refunded as outlined below.
 Instructional weeks begin on Tuesday and end the following Monday.
+Amount of course work completed tuition refund listed below:

-Amount of Course work Completed Tuition Refund Drop/Add Period (through end of the first week of classes) 100% of the tuition Through the end of the second week of classes 80% of the tuition Through the end of the third week of classes 60% of the tuition Through the end of the fourth week of classes 40% of the tuition Through the end of the fifth week of classes 20% of the tuition After the fifth week of classes 0% of the tuition
+Drop/Add Period (through end of the first week of classes) 100% of the tuition Through the end of the second week of classes 80% of the tuition Through the end of the third week of classes 60% of the tuition Through the end of the fourth week of classes 40% of the tuition Through the end of the fifth week of classes 20% of the tuition After the fifth week of classes 0% of the tuition